Community Solar, Community Choice Aggregation, and Green Energy Plans

 - Many states have created REC markets to encourage the increased development of green energy generation.

-- These markets allow utility companies and retail electric providers to purchase RECs to prove they have purchased green energy on behalf of their customers.
+- Markets allow utility companies and retail electric providers to purchase RECs to prove they have purchased green energy on behalf of their customers.

-- Markets exist for Solar Renewable Energy Credits — RECs that are backed by 100% solar energy.
+- Markets also exist for solar renewable energy credits — RECs backed by 100% solar energy.

 Green energy vs. clean energy

 If you want to go solar in your home but you don’t have the opportunity to install solar panels, choosing any of these three options is a great path forward.
-However, each one does have certain pros and cons that might help you make your decision.
+However, each one has certain pros and cons that might help you decide.

 - Powering your home with solar energy